StudentMotivation.org Project

 Volunteers see the change!

-Postmasters work less than 24 hours over the entire school year for the grade they are Postmaster for.
+Postmasters work less than 20 hours over the entire school year for their child's grade they are Postmaster for.
 They can volunteer to be Postmaster for more than one grade.
-They help these priceless letters follow the students and return home.
+They help these priceless letters follow the students and return home at the end of 10 months.
+The goal is to have one Postmaster Volunteer for each 60 students.

 Project is very low cost!

-It is strongly recommended that a parent fund-raising campaign be done for the 700 pound vault needed to function as the school Time Capsule holding the letters.
-This is the perfect time to use for educating families about the Project.
-The vault must be located in the highest visibility location possible so as many students as possible see it daily, usually in the school lobby.
+It is recommended a parent fund-raising campaign be done after the first year for the 700 pound vault needed to function as the school Time Capsule holding the letters for high schools.
+Other schools may have a smaller vault as they are not keeping letters for 10 years.
+The fundraising time is a time for more educating of families about the Project.
+The vault should be located in the highest visibility location possible in a school so as many students as possible see it daily, usually in the school lobby.

 Obvious Growth in student academics